 Jonelle hails from Nelson in the South Island of New Zealand and is the youngest of four from a non-horsey family – her father was a butcher.
 Her ‘bizarre passion for horses’ is something of a mystery and was fired when she made a friend who had horses.
 After school Jonelle went to study law at Canterbury University, and completed the first year before giving up to pursue her dream of eventing at the highest level.

-Jonelle enjoys cooking, interior design, mountain biking and travelling.
 She and husband Tim began dating in 2001 and came to the UK together to prepare for the 2004 Olympic Games.
 They relocated to the UK in 2005 and married in NZ in 2013.
-The couple has a 20 month-old boy, Otis, born August 2017 – Jonelle was back in the saddle a month later and competed at Blenheim.

-Classic Moet (aka Molly) owned by Trisha Rickards, is a 16-year-old British-bred mare.
+Classic Moet, owned by Trisha Rickards, is a 14-year-old British-bred mare.
 Bred by Elaine Hepworth she is by the thoroughbred Classic out of a mare by Bohemond.
 She was produced to two-star level by Karen Dixon then acquired by Trisha and ridden by Darrell Scaife and Elizabeth Power before the ride passed to Jonelle in 2013.
-The pair contested WEG 2014 and in 2016 was 3rd at Burghley and have completed Badminton three times – winning in 2018.
-Classic Moet has two yearling offspring (by the French champion Upsilon) born in 2018 courtesy of embryo transfer.
-Jonelle says; ‘Molly is known as the fastest cross country horse in the world and has previously sped round WEG, Badminton and Burghley faster than any other horse in the competion and she wants to do everything as fast as she can whether that be hacking, eating or galloping’.
-However Molly is no diva she is as happy in a field as at Badminton’.
-Owner Trisha Rickard bred four-star horses Faerie Dianimo and Xavier Faer.
+The pair contested WEG 2014 and in 2016 was 3rd at Burghley and have twice completed Badminton.
+Classic Moet has two foals (by the French champion Upsilon) born this year courtesy of embryo transfer.
+She is described as ‘wanting to do everything as fast as she can whether that be hacking, eating or galloping’.

 16.1hh , black , mare